-Twelve states and the District of Columbia provide additional allowances for certain dependents.
-They all include children under ages 16, 18, or 19 (and, generally, older if incapacitated); 9 states include a nonworking spouse; and 3 states consider other dependent relatives.
-The amount allowed per dependent varies considerably by state but generally is \$20 or less per week and, in the majority of states, the amount is the same for each dependent.
+Twelve states provide additional allowances for certain dependents.
+They all include children under ages 16, 18, or 19 (and, generally, older if incapacitated); 8 states include a nonworking spouse; and 2 states consider other dependent relatives.
+The amount allowed per dependent varies considerably by state but generally is \$24 or less per week and, in the majority of states, the amount is the same for each dependent.

-All but 11 states require a waiting period of 1 week of total unemployment before benefits can begin.
+All but 7 states require a waiting period of 1 week of total unemployment before benefits can begin.
 Three states pay benefits retroactively for the waiting period if unemployment lasts a certain period or if the employee returns to work within a specified period.